fadils/warmgreet-website/README.md

 TODO:
 - Merchant can claim the business through credentials given by WarmGreet.
 - Shopper's page only shows self stories to the visitors.
 (With replies from the merchants) - DONE!!
 - Upload picture in create story. - Add photo in story DB.
-Show it randomly in merchant page.
+- Show the picture uploaded randomly in merchant page.
 - "Detail is alwasys good" in creating story
 - Other stories about this merchant.
 See more stories.
 - change "merchant" to "online store"